probabl-ai/skore/sphinx/user_guide/reporters.rst

 in a single dataframe, available through a :class:`~skore.Display`.
 By default, a set of metrics is computed based on the type of target variable (e.g. classification or regression).
-Non-default metrics can be computed by registering them with :meth:`add` followed by :meth:`summarize`.
+Non-default metrics can be computed by registering them with :meth:`~skore.EstimatorReport.metrics.add` followed by :meth:`~skore.EstimatorReport.metrics.summarize`.
 We accept different metric types:

 1. A string that corresponds to a scikit-learn scorer name or a built-in `skore` metric name.
 Scikit-learn metrics that require a ``neg_`` prefix (e.g.